 - Changes in breast shape, size or appearance Your partner may notice this change before you do.
 Or you may become aware of it as you put on your bra or look at yourself in the mirror.
 Tissue growth may push out the shape or size of the breast without causing a glaring lump.
 Be particularly alert if you've been told you have dense breast tissue.
 Mammograms miss up to 50 percent of tumors in women with dense breasts.
 Study the shape and size of your breasts in a mirror.
 If there's a difference in size or shape you haven't ever noticed, tell your doctor.

 - A change in nipple appearance or sensitivity One of the most common locations for a breast tumor is just beneath the nipple, which can alter the look and feel of the nipple.
 You may notice that one of your nipples sticks up less than it used to, or it might have become inverted, flattened or indented.
 There can also be a decrease in nipple sensitivity, which can come to you or your partner's attention during sex.
 Finally, there could be discharge when you're not breast feeding, and it could be bloody, milky or watery.
 The skin of the nipple can become crusty, scaly or inflamed.
 Many breast cancers start in the milk ducts just under and around the nipple, affecting the nipple's appearance or causing pain or discharge.
 Because some women have naturally inverted nipples or have discharge during and post-pregnancy, a doctor won't necessarily notice this symptom.
 Pay close attention to any changes in the nipples and discuss them with your doctor.

 - Swelling or lump in your armpit Any pain in the armpit is a sign to check the area carefully with your fingers.
 A lump under the armpit is hard and doesn't move when you touch it.
 It feels like a sore or tender spot under the arm.
 You may not necessarily feel a lump.
 In some women, the swelling is more prominent under the arm or under the collarbone.
 The lymph nodes in your armpit are where breast cancer spreads first, by way of lymphatic fluid that drains from the breast.
 If breast cancer spreads to the lymph nodes, the five-year survival rate declines to 84 percent, as compared with 98 percent for node-negative breast cancer.
 Colds, flu and infection can also cause swollen lymph nodes, so if you're sick or have an infection, wait for it to clear up before you worry.
 If a lump or tender spot in the underarm area persists for a week with no apparent cause, see your doctor.

-Breast pain or redness can be signs of inflammatory breast cancer.
+- Red, swollen breasts Breast pain or redness can be signs of inflammatory breast cancer.
 It's like a fever for your breasts.
 They may feel swollen and sore, or the skin and underlying tissue may feel hot or look red or even purple.
 Inflammatory breast cancer is the most likely cause of this symptom.
 But breast tumors can also push on tissues, causing breasts to feel swollen and sore.

 Once breast cancer has spread beyond the breast (stage IV), the average survival is less than four years.
 So it's extremely important to detect breast cancer as early as possible.
 Call your doctor immediately about any symptom that could be inflammatory breast cancer.
 If the pain is diagnosed as mastitis and you're prescribed antibiotics, you should feel better within a week to 10 days.
 If you don't, call your doctor and ask for additional tests.